-If a sub-program has available funding within any of the funding categories, EJC, energy sovereignty Energy Sovereignty, or non-reserved, following its initial project application window, a rolling project submission window will open on a first-come, first-served basis for that category.
+If a sub-program has available funding within any of the funding categories, EJC, Energy Sovereignty, or non-reserved, following its initial project application window, a rolling project submission window will open on a first-come, first-served basis for that category.
 This could happen due to the following circumstances:

-- 1. The total incentive value from the sub-program's initial eligible project submissions is lower than the sub-program's available funding. - 2.
-If the 25% reserved portions of the sub-program budget are not filled with EJC and energy sovereignty Energy Sovereignty projects through the Project Selection Protocol, or - 3.
+- 1. The total incentive value from the sub-program's initial eligible project submissions is lower than the sub-program's available funding, - 2.
+If the 25% reserved portions of the sub-program budget are not filled with EJC and Energy Sovereignty projects through the Project Selection Protocol, or - 3.
 Previously selected projects withdraw and the waitlist is empty.

-The first-come, first-served application process will apply through the last day of the program year or until the remaining portion of the sub-program budget is allocated and will be subject to the same capacity reservations for EJC and energy Sovereignty projects as the initial project application window.
+The first-come, first-served application process will apply through the last day of the program year or until the remaining portion of the sub-program budget is allocated and will be subject to the same capacity reservations for EJC and Energy Sovereignty projects as the initial project application window.

 Projects will be considered throughout the program year in order of their Part I batch submission date.
-A waitlist will be created upon the exhaustion of the 50% non-EJC and non-energy sovereignty Energy Sovereignty portions of the sub-program budget or 100% of the total sub-program budget (whichever comes first); projects may then still apply until the last day of the program year to be placed in order on the program year's waitlist.
+A waitlist will be created upon the exhaustion of the 50% non-EJC and non-Energy Sovereignty portions of the sub-program budget or 100% of the total sub-program budget (whichever comes first); projects may then still apply until the last day of the program year to be placed in order on the program year's waitlist.
 Once again, this waitlist is only used in the case of withdrawal of a previously selected project; the waitlist will not be used for subsequent program years.
-Once the 50% non-EJC and non-energy sovereignty Energy Sovereignty portion of the sub-program is exhausted, only EJC and/or energy sovereignty Energy Sovereignty projects will be considered.
+Once the 50% non-EJC and non-Energy Sovereignty projects will be considered.